²ÝÝ®ÊÓÆµ

 Research Interests

-• Multiscale Modelling of multi functional Materials (4M)
+• Multiscale Modelling of Multi Functional Materials

-• Two-dimensional Materials beyond Graphene for Sustainable Energy
+• Two-dimensional Materials for Sustainable Energy

-• Valley Physics in two-dimensional Materials
+• Valley Physics in two-dimensional Heterostructures

 Research Projects

-Materials for Catalytic Reactions: Nitrogen reduction to ammonia and CO2 reduction to value-added chemicals are the most critical reactions because ammonia is used in fertilizers, global food production is growing, and CO2 empowers the manufacture of essential chemicals.
-In the United Arab Emirates, Abu Dhabi National Oil Company (ADNOC) announced the construction of a world-scale ammonia production facility in Ruwais (Abu Dhabi, UAE).
-ADNOC is an early pioneer in the emerging hydrogen market, driving the UAE’s leadership in creating local and international hydrogen value chains while contributing to economic growth and diversification in the UAE.
+Materials for Catalytic Reactions: Catalytic reactions such as nitrogen reduction to ammonia (NRR) and COâ‚‚ reduction to value-added chemicals (COâ‚‚RR) are among the most critical processes for sustainable energy and food security.
+Ammonia is the cornerstone of fertilizer production, supporting global agriculture and food supply chains.
+In the United Arab Emirates, the Abu Dhabi National Oil Company (ADNOC) has recently announced the construction of a world-scale ammonia production facility in Ruwais, reinforcing the UAE’s position as a leader in hydrogen and ammonia-based value chains while contributing to both economic diversification and the global energy transition.

 Research Staff and Graduate Students: